 Email Marketing can be a great way to reach out to your audience and grab their attention or a way to maintain a connection with them after they’ve left your site.
-In fact, 91% of shoppers want to hear from companies they do business with via email.
-So, if successful, this is an extremely effective way to keep your audience engaged with what you’re up to.
 But, be sure to watch out for the pitfalls of email that will cause people to send it right to the trash.

 When using email marketing, you want to increase your email’s engagement as much as possible.
 This increases the authority of your domain which decreases the chances of ending up in a spam filter.
 That’s why, if people are ignoring your emails, it’s crucial to identify the problem and attain a solution.